Suspect killed, 2 US Marshals, NYPD detective injured in Bronx shootout

 Update on investigation into shooting of Massachusetts State Police Trooper on Friday night, and statement from Colonel Mason. pic.twitter.com/KZ4HVNddIm— Mass State Police (@MassStatePolice) November 23, 2020

-The wounded Marshals were rushed to Jacobi Hospital for treatment of non life threatening injuries.
+Two U.S. Marshals with the New York/New Jersey Regional Fugitive Task Force and an NYPD detective were rushed to Jacobi Hospital by other NYPD officers in a police cruiser for treatment of non-life-threatening injuries.

+One marshal was shot in the elbow and thigh.
+The other was shot in the leg.

+The detective sustained a leg injury, a twisted knee while running at the scene to help the wounded marshals to the hospital.

 ----------